Why I chose Animas...

 I chose Animas High School because of the strong community and the fact that it's a college-prep school.
 I came from Mountain Middle School, another project based school here in Durango, so I assumed the transition would also be easier.
 I enjoy being challenged in my work and going above and beyond, and I thought that AHS could offer that for me.
 I also enjoy hands on learning and getting out in the community.

 We are presented with many interesting projects that dive deep into real world issues and/or opportunities.
 We can also apply our own hobbies and personalities into our final pieces of work.
 Animas is not a perfect school, but it can offer opportunities to learn skills that you could not acquire at a traditional high school.

 I'm a passionate animal advocate.

 I was an intern at the La Plata County Humane Society for five years.
 I did many jobs there, such as play yard supervisor, kennel technician, and I matched potential adopters with their perfect dog.

 I was also one of the founders of Pit Bulls for People, an organization dedicated to helping homeless pit bulls (which includes many different breeds) find loving, forever homes.
 I helped run this organization for four years.

-To add to all that, I'm a volunteer with Soul Dog Rescue, an organization that provides low cost spay and neuter for animals on the Navajo Reservation.
-I work in intake, surgical recovery, and in the down time, I rescue strays off the streets.
-I have been involved in many amazing rescues, and have seen these, once stray, dogs adopted in fantastic families.
+To add to all that, I was a volunteer with Soul Dog Rescue, an organization that provides low cost spay and neuter for animals on the Navajo Reservation.
+I worked in intake, surgical recovery, and in the down time, I rescued strays off the streets.
+I have been involved in many amazing rescues, and have seen these, once stray, dogs adopted by fantastic families.

-I've been doing this for around two years.
+I did this work for around two years.

 Along with all this work outside of school, I have four dogs of my own that I love very much, and I am highly interested in astronomy.